farmOS/farmOS/docs/community/contribute.md

 ## Planning and General Discussion

-The farmOS developers host a [farmOS Monthly Call] via Google Hangouts.
+The farmOS community hosts a [farmOS Monthly Call] via Google Hangouts.
 Anyone is welcome to join.
-Calls are currently held on the second Wednesday of the month, at 1pm Eastern US time.

 You can also chat with people any time in the [#farmOS IRC channel on Freenode].